jonathansunarja/WebSiteSeeing-Tour/README.md

-# WebSiteSeeing
+# WebSiteSeeing-Tour
- TourA simple website covering brief history and uses of HTML, CSS and JavaScript
+ A simple website covering brief history and uses of HTML, CSS and JavaScript